-- Senior Leadership: The President of the Seminary, Dean of the Seminary, Vice President of Advancement, and Vice President of Operations and Finance serve as Senior Leadership. - Administrative Cabinet: An Administrative Cabinet consults with the President on general administration of the seminary, facilitates the flow of information, implements policy decisions of the Trustees and functions as staff for institutional planning and strategy.
-Members include the President and representatives from each department of the seminary: Chief Academic Officer, Chief Advancement Officer, Chief Admissions Officer, and Chief Financial Officer.
-The moderator of the Seminarian Community Council is invited to serve on the Administrative Cabinet and to provide input and facilitate communication with the wider student body. - Faculty: Regular full-time faculty members meet regularly and have responsibility for academic policy in educational programs of the seminary.
+- President, Moravian University - Dean of Lancaster Theological Seminary, Vice President and Dean of Moravian Seminary - Associate Dean - Affiliation Coordinator - Vice President of Development & Alumni Engagement: - Faculty: Regular full-time faculty members meet regularly and have responsibility for academic policy in educational programs of the seminary.
 Adjunct faculty and administrative officers of the seminary have voice, but no vote. - Seminary Committees: In addition to scheduled meetings of the regular faculty, the following other committees meet regularly throughout the semester: (1) Diversity and Educational Life Committee of the Seminary; (2) Doctor of Ministry Committee; and (3) Faculty Development and Review Committee.
 A regular faculty member usually serves as chair in each committee and, as applicable, the committees may consist of faculty, staff, administration, students and trustees.